interep-project/reputation-service/README.md

 ### Tokens

-Get tokens by ethereum address
+Get tokens by ethereum address:

 ```
 /api/tokens?owner=0xba36...
 ```

-Get token by contract address and id
+Get token by contract address and id:

 ```
 /api/tokens/0x99FCf805C468977e0F8Ceae21935268EEceadC07/93874287420912438946...
 ```

-The `pages/api` directory is mapped to `/api/*`.
+**Notice**: The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.